fastenhealth/policy/privacy_policy.md

 Fasten Health does not disclose personal information to any organization or person for any reason except the following:

-- With affiliates that assist us in providing you with our services, such as payment processors and cloud service providers, but we will require our affiliates to only use or disclose your information for the purposes of providing the services requested of them and in accordance with this Privacy Policy.
+- With affiliates that assist us in providing you with our Services, such as payment processors and cloud service providers, but we will require our affiliates to only use or disclose your information for the purposes of providing the services requested of them and in accordance with this Privacy Policy.
 - If we believe that the disclosure is reasonably necessary to (a) satisfy an applicable law, regulation, legal process, or enforceable governmental request; (b) detect, prevent, or otherwise address illegal or suspected illegal activities; or (c) protect the safety, rights, or property of Fasten Health, the public, or any person.

 Our app may link to external sites that are not operated by us.
 Please be aware that we have no control over the content and practices of these sites, and cannot accept responsibility or liability for their respective privacy policies.